Scene Graph for Embodied Exploration in Cluttered Scenario: EXPERIMENTS

-We test our proposed method in a physical environment with the setup shown in the figure \ref{fig:scene-physical}.
-In our scenario, we choose a UR manipulator to execute several selected MQA tasks from our test set.
-In each task episode, we arrange a similar layout of objects with corresponding test samples in the simulator.
+We test our proposed method in a physical environment with the setup shown in Fig.~\ref{fig:scene-physical}.
+We choose a UR manipulator to completer several selected MQA tasks from our test set.
+In each task, we arrange a similar layout of objects with corresponding test samples in the simulator.

-We conduct selected tasks from test set and some of them are performed well under our experimental setup.
-Some of them are successful while others are not.
-Here we separately present two successful cases in Fig.\ref{fig:exp-physical} and meanwhile one failure case in Fig.\ref{fig:fail}

-In the successful case, the manipulator directly moves to the mentioned object and executes operations to find the answer to the given EXISTENCE question, while in counting problem, instead, the manipulator will choose different objects to conduct operations until it confirms all instances in target category have been found.
-While in the failed case, a pen is initially located between the green bottle and the keyboard.
-The manipulator implements several operations attempting to find the second pen under the scissors and relocate the first pen into the upper right corner of the bin, which leads to a failure recognition.
-We presume it may be caused by a failure in aligning the relocated key object with the former location when relocated.
-In a dense stack, objects are too close to each other, where the criterion we give out in \ref{section: model} based on bounding box geometric may fail.
-Besides, it may also be led by a train set bias as the answer '1' takes the most significant part of COUNTING questions.
+Some of selected tasks are successful while others are not.
+Here we separately present two successful cases in Fig.\ref{fig:exp-physical} and meanwhile one failure case in Fig.\ref{fig:fail}.
+In successful cases, the manipulator directly moves to the specified object and performs manipulation to answer EXISTENCE questions.
+In COUNTING questions, the manipulator selects various objects for manipulation until it verifies the presence of all instances in the target category.
+In a failed scenario, a pen initially sits between the green bottle and the keyboard.
+The manipulator executes multiple manipulations in an attempt to locate the second pen beneath the scissors and relocate the first pen to the upper right corner of the bin, resulting in a failure recognition.
+This failure is presumed to arise from a misalignment when relocating the key object with its former location.
+In densely stacked configurations, objects are in close proximity, potentially causing failures in our criterion, as described in Section \ref{section: model}.